nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 There were people at this church whom Paul called "false brothers" who spied on Paul and Titus, trying to find faults with their freedom.
 Their intention was to put them again under the bondage of the law, but Paul did not yield at all.
 He kept Titus from being forced to undergo circumcision in compliance with the Mosaic laws.

 Had Paul allowed Titus to be circumcised, he would have been sending conflicting messages concerning the gospel.
-To the Galatians church, he taught that justification is by faith alone, but allowing Titus, a Gentile, to be circumcised would say justification is by faith plus works.
+To the Galatians church, he taught that justification is by faith alone, but allowing Titus, a Gentile, to be circumcised would implicate that justification is by faith plus works.
 In other words, all his effort to teach them the truth of the gospel would have been in vain, but his being unyielding to the lawkeepers allowed the truth of the gospel to remain with them.

 In Acts 15 there is a historical record, given by Luke, which explains further the reason for Paul's trip.
 Let us take a detour to this Acts passage to get a fuller context before we return to chapter 2 of Galatians.